leon-thomm/Ryven/README.md

 **editor usage**

-Open Ryven by opening `Ryven.py` with python (or running `python Ryven.py` on the console from the `./Ryven/src/` dir), and create a new project.
-Import some nodes via `File -> Import Nodes` and select `std/nodes.py`.
+Open Ryven by typing `ryven` in your terminal (or running `Ryven.py` with python), and create a new project.
+Import some nodes via `File -> Import Example Nodes` and select `std/nodes.py`.
 You should now see a long list of nodes on the left.
 Drag and drop them into the scene and get a feeling for how they work, everything is being executed at realtime.
-For instance, drag two `val` nodes into the scene, a `+` node, and a `result` node, connect them (drag and drop by mouse) in this order and type some values into the `val` nodes' input fields.
+For instance, drag two `val` nodes into the scene, wire them together with a `+` node and display the result in a `result` node.
 Now replace one of them with a slider node generating real numbers.
 You can also get an interactive nodes list preview inside the scene by right-clicking.
 You can pan around also with the right mouse button, and zoom via `ctrl + scroll`.
 You can also create new scripts (with flows) by clicking `File -> Scripts -> New`.

 Now let's check out the small example projects: open a new Ryven window and load one of them.
 Take a closer look and understand what they do.